guutz/symbiont-workspace/.docs/README.md

 ## What Changed in This Refresh?

+- **Oct 8, 2025:** Major documentation cleanup and accuracy update
+  - Deleted `server-side-markdown-rendering-v2.md` (1435 lines, deprecated)
+  - Deleted `id-usage-guide.md` (info covered in symbiont-cms.md)
+  - Updated feature-detection-architecture.md with partial implementation status
+  - Updated markdown-compatibility.md with current implementation status
+  - Created `IMPLEMENTATION_STATUS.md` for transparent tracking
+  - Updated all strategy docs with implementation status banners
+  - Clarified Phase 2-3 are designed but not yet implemented
+  - Identified gaps: testing, observability, Nhost Storage config
-- Consolidated overlapping guidance and removed deprecated documents (for example, the old server-side markdown v2 write-up)
+- Consolidated overlapping guidance and removed deprecated documents
 - Folded ID usage notes and type-alignment context into the integration and core docs
 - Updated statuses so "implemented" means shipped in the repo as of October 2025